Suhas-Uppala/Real-time_Monitoring_of_CCTV_for_Threat_Detection/README.md

-# Video Anomaly & Weapon Detection System
+# Real-time Monitoring of CCTV Cameras for Threat Detection

 This project is an advanced computer vision system designed to detect anomalies (such as violence/fights) and weapons in both pre-recorded videos and live camera streams.
 It leverages PyTorch-based 3D/2D CNNs for temporal action detection and Ultralytics YOLOv11 for real-time object detection.